https-github-com-rawanadel7/AI-project/Problem-Formulation.md

 - Goal Test:

-Did the farmer and his purchases arrive safely to the other bank of the river ?
+Did we complete a row/ column of x/o

 - Path Cost:

-Effort and time of the transferring.
+Effort and time